First-Capstone-Project/OrderEz-Client/README.md

 2.New Order - Create a new Order
 3.Customers - List of all customers and add customers 4.Menu - List of all the items and add items
+This app lets you save customers and save custom menu, then it allows you to create orders from the from all the customers and menu items

 ## Home Page - https://prnt.sc/vmn85i
 -Type in 'all' to see all orders